-Mid-Atlantic power generators last Thursday opposed a suggestion that generators be mandated to commit to firm pipeline capacity to ensure reliable delivery of natural gas and the expansion of pipe infrastructure to serve them.
-At the fifth and final technical conference on the coordination of natural gas and power markets, some generators also said they viewed shale gas as a doubled-edged sword for the Mid-Atlantic region, supplying it with abundant, low-cost supplies and paving the way for a manufacturing "renaissance," while at the same time putting pressure on an already over-taxed pipeline infrastructure.
+Mid-Atlantic power generators Thursday opposed a suggestion that generators be mandated to commit to firm pipeline capacity for the delivery of natural gas.
+At the fifth and final technical conference on the coordination of natural gas and power markets, some generators also said they viewed shale gas as a doubled-edged sword for the Mid-Atlantic region, supplying it with abundant, low-cost supplies while at the same time putting pressure on an already over-taxed pipeline infrastructure.

 In addition to her concerns about the pipeline infrastructure, she called on interstate gas pipelines to initiate "hourly nomination cycles" and for regional transmission organizations to align their timing for awarding bids.
-Mills said another challenge is that the PJM, one of the two organized power markets in the Mid-Atlantic region (the other one being New York ISO), does not allow generators to recover their reservation charges associated with firm transportation contracts.
-"If we go out and secure firm transport 24/7, 365 days a year for [the] long term, we really have no mechanism to recover those costs from the markets."
+Mills said another challenge is that the PJM, one of the two organized power markets in the Mid-Atlantic region (the other one being New York ISO), does not allow generators to recover the reservation charges associated with firm transportation contracts.
 This is why many generators are reluctant to sign firm transportation contracts, which pipelines require before they will build new projects.

 "As long as the paradigm is such that power generators cannot recover the fixed costs associated with those transportation capacity contracts, there really is no incentive for them to hold it because otherwise they're at risk," said Stanley Chapman, senior vice president of marketing and customer service for NiSource Gas Transmission & Storage.
-"The question...becomes how do we incentivize power generators to hold adequate amounts of [firm] capacity...How do we change that paradigm going forward and allow generators to get recovery of those upstream contracts?" he asked.
+He suggested that generators be incentivized.

 John Scarlata, vice president of gas supply at PSEG Energy Resources & Trade LLC, painted a more favorable picture of the gas pipeline system serving the Mid-Atlantic region.
 "We have found that the pipeline infrastructure is very good and is getting much better with the advent of the shale expansion...With the infrastructure improvements, we have seen a real basis collapse in the region, which I think is overall probably good for the consumer."